instnt-inc/instnt-react-js/README.md

 # Document Verification

-Document verification feature comes into the picture if you have enabled it during the workflow creation.
+Document verification feature is applicable if you have enabled it during the workflow creation.

 When this feature is enabled, the physical capture and verification of selfies and Government-issued identification documents such as Passports and Driver's Licenses are available.

-Read the [Document Verification](https://support.instnt.org/hc/en-us/articles/4408781136909#heading-6) section of the Quickstart guide to understand better how to enable the feature.
+Read the [Document Verification](https://support.instnt.org/hc/en-us/articles/4408781136909#heading-7) section of the Quickstart guide to understand better how to enable the feature.

 ## Document Verification Pre-requisites

 * Web applications running on mobile-react can utilize Document Verification.

-* iOS and Android mobile devices with Chrome or Safari browsers are supported for document verification.
+* Latest iOS and Android mobile devices with Chrome or Safari browsers and good quality camera are supported for document verification.

 * Desktop devices (laptops, PCs) are unsupported due to the poor quality of embedded cameras and lack of gyroscopes for orientation detection.
 While the feature will work on devices running Chrome or Safari browsers, the experience can vary.